moevm/nosql2018-github_stats/EXAMPLES.md

 ### Examples of tracking contributor statistics:

-*Statistics of commits frequncy by contributor*
+*Statistics of commits frequency by contributor*
 ![](images/commits_frequency_by_contributor.png)

-*Statistics of pull requests frequncy by contributor*
+*Statistics of pull requests frequency by contributor*
 ![](images/pull_requests_frequency_by_contributor.png)

-*Statistics of issues frequncy by contributor*
+*Statistics of issues frequency by contributor*
 ![](images/issues_frequency_by_contributor.png)